mtlynch/mtlynch.io/content/retrospectives/2024/11/index.md

 I discovered Matt's blog last week, and every day since then, I just keep thinking, "Who is this guy?"

 Matt travels to not-so-popular destinations, usually for ten days or so and then publishes a blog post about the country.
-But it's not like postcard to your mom blog posts; these are novella-length blog posts based on hours of study of the history of the country and conversations with locals.
+But it's not like postcard to your mom blog posts; these are novella-length articles based on hours of study of the history of the country and conversations with locals.

-I also discovered that he has a long posting history elsewhere on the Internet under the username `dormin111`, such as this [detailed analysis of the movie _The Disaster Artist_](https://old.reddit.com/r/slatestarcodex/comments/binx8k/disaster_artist_insanity_is_no_shortcut_to/).
+I also discovered that Matt has a long posting history elsewhere on the Internet under the username `dormin111`, such as this [detailed analysis of the movie _The Disaster Artist_](https://old.reddit.com/r/slatestarcodex/comments/binx8k/disaster_artist_insanity_is_no_shortcut_to/).

 The craziest thing about all his work is that there's seemingly no angle.
 Usually, when you see someone invest so much into their writing, it's usually obvious how it benefits them: they have a Substack or [some paid course](/retrospectives/2024/09/#what-should-i-do-with-my-hacker-news-course) that earns them money, and their free articles are [loss leaders](https://en.wikipedia.org/wiki/Loss_leader).
 But I can't find any angle or profit motive in any of Lakeman's stuff.
 He seems to just love [thinking deeply about things and sharing his thoughts](https://mattlakeman.org/2020/10/06/thoughts-on-meaning-and-writing/).

 Anyway, back to this Ukraine post.
-I assumed that he visited before the war, but it turned out that he visited two months into the war and interviewed people within miles of the front lines.
+I assumed that he visited before the war, but it turned out that he visited two months after the war began and interviewed soldiers and civilians within miles of the front lines.
 I found it interesting to see coverage of the war from someone who's not career journalist but still interviewed a variety of real people in Ukraine.
 It feels like a more authentic and personal view into the situation than anything I've seen from traditional media channels.

 ### _Cyberpunk 2077_ (video game)

 I don't play video games much.
 I buy one new game per year and it play until I get bored, which usually takes 5-25 hours over a few days.
 I'm at about 25 hours of play with this game, and I'm still enjoying it.

 I find the depth astounding.
-I think I've only explored like 10% of the game despite 25 hours of playing, so it amazes me that modern games have such expansive worlds.
+I think I've only explored like 5% of the game despite 25 hours of playing, so it amazes me that modern games have such expansive worlds.

-I usually don't care about stories in video games and find it irritating when games make me sit through boring exposition, but _Cyberpunk_ is one of the few games where I find the story compelling enough to pay attention.
-And it's cool to see them invest so much into voice acting to the point that Keanu Reeves plays a major role in the game.
+I usually don't care about stories in video games and find it irritating when the game makes me sit through boring exposition, but _Cyberpunk_ is one of the few games where I find the story compelling enough to pay attention.
+And it's cool to see them invest so much into voice acting that Keanu Reeves plays a major role in the game.

 ### _Detroiters_ (TV show)